nandometzger/ml-bokeh/README.md

 *   **Custom Aperture Shapes**: Support for non-circular apertures (e.g., polygonal, heart-shaped) for creative bokeh/flare effects.
 *   **Smart Auto-Focus**: Integration of subject and eye detection to automatically determine the most aesthetically pleasing focus depth.
+*   **Refocus**: Feature that allows for inputing already focused images. this requires the integration of a model that first converts the input to an "all-in-focus" image.

 ## Getting started